sq11y/v-mark-docs/example/src/components/Button.md

 An example show-casing `v-mark-docs`.

-There are some markdown plugins supported by default.
+There are some markdown plugins enabled by default.

 - ==Marking text== with [markdown-it-mark](https://github.com/markdown-it/markdown-it-mark).
 E.g. `==Marking text==`.
 - Adding custom attributes with [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs).
 I used that to add the `id` attrs-example to this paragraph.
 E.g. `{#attrs-example}`. {#attrs-example}
+- Headings are turned into links using [markdown-it-anchor](https://github.com/valeriangalliat/markdown-it-anchor?tab=readme-ov-file#header-link).

 And an extra markdown plugin you can enable through the options, documenting components with e.g. `[?Button]: ./Button.vue`.